SoftSimu/SymPhas/README.md

 The following tools are available on Windows for configuring, building and installing CMake projects:

 -  [CMake](https://cmake.org/download/) for Windows.
+    - The MSVC compilers must be installed on the system.
 -  [Visual Studio](https://visualstudio.microsoft.com/vs/)
-   - It must be installed with the Desktop Development for C++ component.
+   - It must be installed with the Desktop Development for C++ component, or at least the correct
    - Community version is free to use.
 - [Visual Studio Code](https://code.visualstudio.com/)
   - Visual C++ (MSVC++) compilers are required, and are obtained from the [C/C++ for Visual Studio Code](https://code.visualstudio.com/docs/languages/cpp) extension.
   - The [CMake Tools](https://marketplace.visualstudio.com/items?itemName=ms-vscode.cmake-tools&ssr=false#overview) extension is also required.

-It is beyond the scope of this installation guide to provide a detailed procedure of using these tools to configure a CMake project, but these tools can be used in several ways to set up *SymPhas* and its dependencies on Windows.
+It is beyond the scope of this installation guide to provide a detailed procedure of using these tools to configure a CMake project.
+To get started, these tools can be used to set up *SymPhas* and its dependencies on Windows by:
 - Using CMake for the Windows platform alongside Visual Studio.
 - Using only Visual Studio (with Desktop Development for C++ component installed).
 - Using Visual Studio Code.